The Board of Governors (Governing Body)

 Membership of the full Board of Governors

-Kathy has a PhD in Spanish Literature and taught at universities including Cambridge and Stirling.
-She is also a qualified teacher of English as a Foreign Language and has several years’ experience teaching English as a Foreign Language (EFL) to students of a range of ages both in the UK and in Spain.
+English as a Foreign Language (EFL) to students of a range of ages both in the UK and in Spain.
 Since moving to Portsmouth in 2007 she has been bringing up her three children and has held a range of volunteer roles.
-Kathy is a member of St Jude’s Church, where she is a leader in groups for young people and in Connect (the mid-week women’s group).
-Her children all attend St Jude’s School.
+Kathy is a member of St Jude’s Church, where she has been a leader in groups for young people and in Connect (the mid-week women’s group).
+Her children have all attended St Jude’s School.
+She has been a Foundation Governor since 2015.

-Reverend Neil Smart, Ex Officio Foundation Governor (St Jude’s Church)
+Reverend Adam Tams, Ex Officio Foundation Governor (St Jude’s Church)

 David Jeacock, Co-opted Governor

 David is a senior leader within the financial services industry having spent 16 years working for a Global financial services company, both here in the UK and overseas (Middle East, Europe and Africa) before moving to the Bank of England in 2011.
 He is a Fellow of the Institute of Mathematics and its Application and holds an honours degree in Mathematics & Physics and a Masters in Applied Mathematics.
-David has a keen interest in scouting and is the Chairperson for the 44th Portsmouth Scout Group.
+David has a keen interest in scouting and outdoor activities.
 His current role at the Bank of England is focused on ensuring Insurance companies operate with strong governance/capital and in a manner which provides stability to the UK economy.
-David became a governor in 2012 and has two boys currently attending the school.
+David became a governor in 2012 and has one girl and one boy currently attending the school.

-Teresa has a BA Ed with qualified teacher status and has been a Primary School Teacher in Hampshire for 15 years, carrying out various roles within school and on the Leadership Team.
-Since having her 2 daughters, she changed to part time teaching and currently enjoys working 2 days per week in Foundation Stage in a local school.
-Three years ago, Teresa opened her own school holiday childcare business, which serves the local community and keeps her busy, but allows her to spend time with her children.
+Teresa has a BA Ed with qualified teacher status and has been a Primary School Teacher in Hampshire for 17 years, carrying out various roles within school and on the Leadership Team.
+Since having her 3 children, she changed to part time teaching and currently enjoys working 2 days per week in Year 2 in a local school.
+Five years ago, Teresa opened her own school holiday childcare business, which serves the local community and keeps her busy, but allows her to spend time with her children.
 Living in Southsea, she enjoys spending time out and about with family and is a member of Portsmouth Cathedral.
 Teresa joined the governing board in November 2017 as a Foundation Governor, appointed by the Cathedral and her 2 daughters are currently thriving at St Jude’s Primary school.

 Pippa Henderson, Staff Governor

-Pippa has worked at St Jude’s Primary School for 2 years as a Foundation Stage Teacher.
+Pippa has worked at St Jude’s Primary School for 6 years as a class teacher.
 She started her career in education as an LSA for 3 years, before completing a PGCE.
 Pippa has an Open Degree, majoring in Childhood and Youth Studies with a minor in Accounting and Finance.
 Her passion for working with children started at the age of 14 when she became a Young Leader for the Scout Association and has worked with children ever since.
-Pippa is looking forward to supporting the school in her new role as Staff Governor.
+Pippa enjoys supporting the school in her role as Staff Governor.

 Mark Mavrikakis, Co-opted Governor

 Mark is a management graduate and former senior executive with leading FTSE100 and world leading multi-national organisations encompassing Food & Support Services, Facilities Management (FM) and Property Management Services.
 He enjoyed a highly successful 17-year overseas corporate career before returning to the UK with his family.
-His children successfully transitioned from an overseas British grammar school system to St Jude’s where they achieved excellent SATs results.
 As a Portsmuthian he is very committed to supporting the local community and presently represents his local church as a volunteer safeguarding officer.
-He is currently setting up a soft FM services business to provide a platform for further serving the community at large.
-In his spare time he, along with his wife, are the designated taxi drivers for their children's burgeoning swimming commitments with Portsmouth Northsea Swimming Club where Mark also officiates at licensed meets.
-It is a long held ambition to be a dog owner so his children tell him!
+He is currently navigating the Covid-19 landscape to grow a soft FM services business to provide a platform for further serving the community at large.
+He is currently the incumbent health & safety link governor.